andrew/ultimate-awesome/README.md

 - [awesome-windows](https://github.com/chrisniael/awesome-windows) - Awesome software I used in Windows.
 - [design-systems-diary](https://github.com/chrisuser/design-systems-diary) - A collection of notes, tips and links regarding design systems and UI/UX development.
 - [awesome-tutorials](https://github.com/chufucun/awesome-tutorials) - Awesome Tutorials.
+- [awesome-citizen-science](https://github.com/civic-interconnect/awesome-citizen-science) - A curated list of high-quality, open, and impactful citizen science platforms, tools, and projects for educators, students, developers, and anyone seeking meaningful ways to contribute to scientific research.
 - [awesome-fpga](https://github.com/coderonion/awesome-fpga) - A collection of some awesome public FPGA projects.
 - [eventstore-resource-collection](https://github.com/codingedgar/eventstore-resource-collection) - Information I found in the internet about  , that hopefully will become and awesome list.
 - [enterpriseready](https://github.com/compile7/enterpriseready) - Essential capabilities for B2B SaaS companies to become enterprise-ready.